Butterfly Tattoo Meanings

-While many tattoos designs are popular for a short time, butterfly tattoos have stayed relevant for years.
+While many tattoo designs are popular for a short time, butterfly tattoos have stayed relevant for years.

 One of the most popular butterfly tattoo styles is the hyper-realistic style with a 3D effect – it looks like the butterflies are about to fly off your skin!

-Often confused with realistic tattoos, the 3D tattoos use dark shadows and highlights which creates a stark contrast, providing the illusion of 3D.
+Often confused with realistic tattoos, the 3D tattoos use dark shadows and highlights which create a stark contrast, providing the illusion of 3D.